-Always check the Statusha metric on the partitioned service between servertargeted deployments to ensure MACHINE_SAFE status.
+Always check the StatusHA metric on the partitioned service between server-targeted deployments to ensure MACHINE_SAFE status.
 See Managing Oracle Coherence for details on this metric.

 To perform a rolling redeploy, a GAR must be deployed using the specifiedtargetsonly option, which ensures that subsequent updates to the GAR results in a deployment on the current target and not on all targets that contain the GAR.
-The specifiedtargetsonly option is not available through the WebLogic Server Administration Console and must be specified using either WLST, weblogic.Deployer, or the specified wideploy ANT target.
+The specifiedtargetsonly option is not available through the WebLogic Remote Console and must be specified using either WLST, weblogic.Deployer, or the <wldeyloy> ANT target.